-THIS ITINERARY IS in PROGRESS
+THIS ITINERARY IS in REVIEW there might be changes

 Individual arrival in Whitehorse, Yukon/Canada.
 Transfer by shuttle bus or taxi to the hotel reserved for you with overnight stay in Whitehorse (transfer is not included in the tour price).